 - Statistically, your chances of winning go up if you have an attorney.

-- An attorney can evaluate your case for weaknesses and help you build the strongest case possible.
+- An attorney can evaluate your case for weaknesses and help you strengthen your case.

 - The lawyer often knows the judge (and may have done hundreds of case with that judge).
 The advantage is the lawyer knows what the judge responds to and what is likely to be a turn off.